antonycourtney/ai/README.md

 Redshift is the analytics data warehouse.

+# Cloning the repository

+To clone the respository, use:
+    $ git clone git@github.com:glenmistro/ai.git

+You then must update submodules etc. A simple way to do this is:
+    $ git pull && git submodule init && git submodule update && git submodule status

 # Repository Structure

 The folder structure of this repository reflects the architecture and is organized as follows: